VariableVasasMT/BaseQNALib/README.md

 This repository is a basic scaffold for writing isomorphic JavaScript libraries.
 The two main features provided by the setup are 1) a <u>test-driven</u> and
 <u>command-line</u> environment to track real-time results of development and 2)
 a build script to assemble a library for distribution.
-The test and test coverage commands are also available.

 ### Usage